Beacon: Johnston Wins City Judge Race

 Two incumbents, Dan Aymar-Blair (Ward 4), who was first elected in 2019, and longtime at-large member George Mansfield, kept their seats.
 They will be joined by newcomers Molly Rhodes (Ward 1), Justice McCray (Ward 2), Wren Longno (Ward 3) and Paloma Wake (at-large).

-In Dutchess County, Yvette Valdes Smith, a Democrat who serves as secretary on the board of the Stony Kill Foundation, held an election night a lead over Ron Davis, the chair of the Fishkill Republican Committee, to represent District 16.
+Yvette Valdes Smith, a Democrat who serves as secretary on the board of the Stony Kill Foundation, held an election-night lead over Ron Davis, who chairs the Fishkill Republican Committee, to represent District 16 in the Dutchess County Legislature.
+The district includes Ward 4 and part of Ward 3 in Beacon.

-With absentee votes still to be counted, Smith led by 117 votes, 1,385 (52%) to 1,268 (48%), with an unknown number of absentees to be counted.
-The district includes Beacon’s Ward 4 and part of Ward 3.
-The winner will succeed Frits Zernike, a Democrat would did not seek reelection to a third, 2-year term.
+With up to 238 absentee votes still to be counted, Smith led by 117 votes, 1,385 (52 percent) to 1,268 (48 percent).
+The winner will succeed Frits Zernike, a Democrat who did not seek reelection to a third, 2-year term.

 District 18, which includes Wards 1, 2 and part of 3, will continue to represented by Nick Page, a Democrat who ran unopposed.

-Beacon resident Rachel Saunders, a Democrat who challenged incumbent Denise Watson for Family Court judge, was trailing by 3,517 votes with as many as 6,404 absentee ballots to be counted.
-Family Court judges, who serve 10-year terms, preside in cases involving custody, divorce, child support, abuse and guardianship.
+Beacon resident Rachel Saunders, a Democrat who challenged incumbent Denise Watson for Dutchess Family Court judge, was trailing by 3,517 votes with as many as 6,404 absentee ballots to be counted.
+Family Court judges, who serve 10-year terms, preside over cases involving custody, divorce, child support, abuse and guardianship.

 Robin Lois, a Democrat who is the incumbent comptroller, led Republican challenger Ola Nesheiwat Hawatmeh by 1,546 votes with up to 6,404 absentee ballots outstanding.